The death of Capitol Police officer Brian Sicknick was a tragedy.

 According to sources familiar with the matter, authorities believe Sicknick’s death was driven by a medical condition.
 They’re also investigating reports that he was attacked with a fire extinguisher or another item at the Capitol, sources said.
 So far, reports of an attack haven’t been confirmed and authorities are hoping to locate video or other imagery from the scene.

-He did not die until after he had returned to his office where he collapsed and was later taken to the hospital where he died around 9:30 p.m.
+He returned to his office where he collapsed, was taken to the hospital where he later died around 9:30 p.m. on Thursday.

 Sicknick’s family said in a statement, “Many details regarding Wednesday’s events and the direct causes of Brian’s injuries remain unknown and our family asks the public and the press to respect our wishes in not making Brian’s passing a political issue.”

 Agreed.
 Now his death may have been been related to interactions with the protesters, but we should wait until the evidence is in.
 People are being whipped up based on unconfirmed or outright false reports, in a highly charged political climate.